hughsk/svg-path-parser/README.md

 ## History

+### v0.0.3 - 2014-Oct-1
++ Fix bug that prevented parsing some valid documents.

 ### v0.0.2 - 2014-Oct-1
 + Fix parsing of numbers other than integers to work.
 + First `moveto` command is always absolute.